benma/benma.github.io/_posts/2020-11-05-multisig-xpubs-verification.md

 that the xpubs are hidden behind the QR-code, which in my opinion is not discoverable.
 I fear that due to this, next to no Trezor user makes use of this important feature.

 The Coldcard shows them during the setup of a multisig account.
-Like the Trezor, there is no indication which of the displayed xpubs actually belongs to the Coldcard itself.

 The big issue in general is that it is not clear what to compare the xpubs against.
 Let's say you have a Trezor, a Ledger and a Coldcard in a multisig setup.
 All three xpubs are shown by the